alexch/codelikethis/public/projects/markdown_preview.md

 ## Setup

-* To clone the repo and install dependencies: (do this once)
+* Clone the repo: (do this once)

         git clone git@github.com:BurlingtonCodeAcademy/markdown_preview.git

+* Install dependencies: (do this once)

         cd markdown_preview
         npm install -y

-* To launch the app locally:
+* Launch the app locally:

         npm start

+    * you can now visit <http://localhost:8080/> to see your app running on your own computer!

-* To launch the Cypress Runner window:
+* Launch the Cypress Runner window:
   * open a *different terminal window* and `cd` to your project dir
   * run `npx cypress open` <br><br>

-* To run the Cypress tests:
+* Run the Cypress tests:
  * in the Cypress Runner window, click the "Run All Tests" button, or click on a single test to run it alone